classicwilly/margie_fay/README.md

 npm run windows:fix-node
 ```

-This runs `scripts/windows-node-fix.ps1` which attempts to stop Node, remove the locked `node_modules` folder for the `lightningcss` binary, clean the npm cache and then run `npm ci`.
+This runs `scripts/windows-node-fix.ps1` which attempts to stop Node, remove the locked `node_modules` folder for the `lightningcss` binary, clean the npm cache and then run `npm ci`.# margie_fay